PHL - PAR

 The average price of all round-trip flights from Philadelphia to Paris clicked on KAYAK for each day over the last 12 months.

 When flying from Philadelphia to Paris, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to Philadelphia, you’ll find the best rates on Thursdays and the most expensive ones on Saturdays.
+For your return to Philadelphia, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Philadelphia to Paris?